flipperdevices/flipperzero-firmware/plugins/basic_scenes/README.md

 The code does the following:

 - When the BasicScenesMainMenuSceneLottoNumbersEvent custom event is received, the function navigates to the BasicScenesLotteryScene scene.
-- When the BasicScenesMainMenuSceneGreetingEvent custom event is received, the function navigates to the BasicScenesGreetingNameScene scene.
+- When the BasicScenesMainMenuSceneGreetingEvent custom event is received, the function navigates to the BasicScenesGreetingInputScene scene.
 - The function returns true if the event was consumed, otherwise it returns false.

 ## Step 31.
 Update the basic_scenes_main_menu_scene_on_exit function.